3️⃣ Authentication

 Liveness Settings

-(in seconds) to cancel the authentication if the liveness takes longer than the timeout.
+(in seconds) to cancel the enrollment if the liveness takes longer than the timeout.

-More details on liveness levels in the SDK Reference.
+More details on liveness in the dedicated liveness settings section.

 Operation info